srujanoza/Student-Management-System/README.md

 	Link : https://www.php.net/downloads

-	Download the latest and stable relase of it.
+	Download the latest and stable release of it.

 3) A Local Server which can host the application on the web.